marlbenchmark/on-policy/README.md

 We additionally provide `./eval_hanabi_forward.sh` for evaluating the hanabi score over 100k trials.

-If you find this repository useful, please cite the [paper](https://arxiv.org/abs/2103.01955):
+If you find this repository useful, please cite our [paper](https://arxiv.org/abs/2103.01955):
 ```
 @misc{yu2021surprising,
       title={The Surprising Effectiveness of MAPPO in Cooperative, Multi-Agent Games},